How ballots are handled

-First, we remove all the security envelopes from the return envelopes in an entire batch of ballots.
-Next, we remove all ballots from the security envelopes.
+Working with a batch of ballots we first, remove all the security envelopes from the return envelopes.
+This is the point where the identity of the voter is separated from the ballot inside to ensure how you voted remains private.
+We then remove all ballots from the security envelopes.
 Finally, we inspect the ballot to see if the scanning equipment can correctly read the votes.
-Ballots that will be read correctly are sent to be scanned right away.
+Most ballots are sent to be scanned right away.
 Ballots with damage or unclear marks are sent to another workgroup to be prepped for scanning.
 Watch ballot opening live during an election.

 Once your ballot is ready for counting, a machine scans the ballot and stores the images on a secure and closed system.
 The tabulation server is secured in a room with security cameras, biometric controlled access, and tamper evident seals.
 Tabulation occurs at 8 p.m. on election night and results are made public soon after.
 Scanning and counting continue until all eligible votes are counted and the election is certified.
 Watch ballot scanning live during an election.